The best local movers for Raleigh to Fargo moves

 - Fargo is more walkable than Raleigh with a score of 45 out of 100 vs Raleigh’s 31 out of 100.

 - With a score of 49 out of 100, Fargo is more bike-friendly than Raleigh, which has a score of 39 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Fargo’s crime rate is lower than Raleigh with a score of 8.0 compared to Raleigh’s 38.87.
 This means that Fargo neighborhoods are safer than 8.0% of all U.S. neighborhoods, and Raleigh neighborhoods are safer than 38.87%.

-Other things to consider for your Raleigh vs. Fargo move
+Other things to consider for your Raleigh to Fargo move

 - HOA rules: Be sure to review your community or HOA guidelines before moving day to avoid any surprises or delays.

 - State licensing: All local and intrastate movers operating in the Flickertail State are regulated by the North Dakota Department of Transportation (NDDOT).
 Each mover in good standing is issued an NDDOT Number, which consumers may check the status and validity of by calling the phone number listed below.
-Double-check that the moving company is properly licensed before you hire them.
+Always verify licensing details before committing to a mover.

-- State regulator: You can check the status of a North Dakota moving license through the state's public utilities commission.
+- State regulator: You can verify a North Dakota moving license and its status through the state’s public utilities commission.

 - Moving Permits: North Dakota doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Fargo.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Fargo.
 Start the process here.

 Where to live in Fargo